 How has this ratio evolved over time?
-Among countries with a long timeseries of data, the United States exhibited the largest historical disparity, with the richest region's GDP per capita being 5.2 times higher than that of the poorest in 2010, up from 3.99 in 1980.
-Across the entire sample, the average ratio increased from 2.04 in 1980 to 2.21 in 2010.
+Among countries with a long time-series of data, Japan exhibited the largest historical disparity, with the richest region's GDP per capita being 2.87 times higher than that of the poorest in 2010, up from 2.85 in 1980.
+Across the entire sample, the average ratio increased from 1.91 in 1980 to 1.99 in 2010.
 This suggests a widening income gap between regions over recent decades.
 Next, we examine how regional income disparities have evolved over time in greater detail.